Kaj Munk: Biography

 The Gestapo arrested Munk on the night of 4 January 1944, a month after he had defied a Nazi ban and preached the first Advent sermon at the national cathedral in Copenhagen.
-Munk's body was found in a roadside ditch in rural Hørbylunde near Silkeborg the next morning with a note stating "Swine, you worked for Germany just the same."
+Munk's body was found in a roadside ditch in rural Hørbylunde near Silkeborg the next morning with a note stating, "Swine, you worked for Germany just the same."

 Munk's body was returned to his parish church, Vedersø, where it is buried outside the choir.
 A simple stone cross was also erected on a small hill overlooking the site where Munk's body was dumped.

 Half of the January 1944 issue of the resistance newspaper De frie Danske was dedicated to Munk with his portrait filling the front page.
 The obituary Danmarks store Søn—Kaj Munk (The great son of Denmark—Kaj Munk) filled the next page, followed by excerpts from a new year's sermon he had given.
 Next came a description of his murder and a photo reportage from his funeral.
 Lastly the paper featured condemning reactions from influential Scandinavians, namely Prince Wilhelm, Duke of Södermanland, Jarl Hemmer, Johannes Jørgensen, Sigrid Undset, Erling Eidem and Harald Bohr.

 The Danish government allowed his widow, Lise, to live at the parish house until she died in 1998.
 The church and parish house were restored as a memorial and opened to the public in 2010.

 Playwright

 Munk often used a historical background for his plays—among his influences were William Shakespeare, Adam Oehlenschläger, Henrik Ibsen, and George Bernard Shaw.
 As a playwright, Munk became known for "strong characters"—integrated people who fight wholeheartedly for their ideals (whether good or bad).
 In his play En Idealist, for example, the "hero" is King Herod whose fight to maintain power is the motive behind all of his acts until he is at last defeated by a show of kindness to the Christ child in a weak moment.

-His 1925 play Ordet (The Word) generally is considered to have been his best work; it is an investigation of miracles from the unique (at least, to theatre) viewpoint of one who was not prepared to dismiss them.
+His 1925 play Ordet (The Word) is generally considered to be his best work; it is an investigation of miracles from the unique (at least, to theatre) viewpoint of one who was not prepared to dismiss them.
 A family of farmers—of differing degrees of faith—find themselves reconciled to their neighbours through a miracle.
 A 1943 film adaptation titled The Word was directed by Gustaf Molander.
 A 1955 film version of Ordet was directed by Carl Theodor Dreyer, and won numerous awards, including the Golden Lion at the 16th Venice International Film Festival and the 1956 Golden Globe Award for Best Foreign Language Film.

 Munk's plays, many of which have been performed at the Royal Theatre, Copenhagen, and elsewhere, include: